nickgirardo/mathjax-loader/README.md

 mathjax-loader
 ==============

-Use [MathJax](https://mathjax.org/) to import TeX and MathML files as SVGs.
+Use [MathJax](https://mathjax.org/) to import TeX, MathML, and AsciiMath files as SVGs.

 Usage
 -----